 Applying a Material to the Road

-To set a material, select the road entity and on the Properties Panel, click the Material field under the General section.
+To set a material, select the road and on the RollupBar click the MTL button which currently displays "<No Custom Material>"

-The road segments between the key points try to smooth the bends in the road to creating a more realistic look.
+The road segments between the key points try to smooth the bends in the road to create a more realistic look.

 Modifying a Road